End of an era? GOP walkout shows political chasm where 'The Oregon Way' once meant bipartisan trust - KESQ

 The gridlock in the state Capitol in Salem comes as Oregon grapples with homelessness, mental health issues, a fetid open-air drug market in Portland and gun violence in the state’s main city, where some businesses are fleeing, including outdoor gear retailer REI.

-Elsewhere, a campaign by conservative activists in rural eastern Oregon counties to secede and join neighboring Idaho has gained steam amid growing complaints about the state’s progressive politics.
+Elsewhere, a campaign to have rural eastern Oregon counties secede and join neighboring Idaho has gained steam amid growing complaints about the state’s progressive politics.

 “There is no turning back now,” Republican Sen. Daniel Bonham said of the GOP boycott.